edit on github↗

 What this demonstrates

-Crash recovery — the pipeline runs on the Agentspan server.
+Crash recovery: The pipeline runs on the Agentspan server.
 If your process dies mid-run, the server resumes from the current agent when you restart.
-Nothing is re-run from scratch.
+Nothing reruns from scratch.

 Run multiple topics concurrently